-When track = 0 and session = 0, the drive shall stop the format at an ECC block boundary and record the formatting state in the FDCB.
+When Close Function = 000b, the drive shall stop the format at an ECC block boundary and record the formatting state in the FDCB.
 At that point, background formatting shall be stopped.

-When track = 0 and session = 1, the drive must first perform all ECC block format writes necessary to bring the disc to a state where exactly 2 zones exist: the inner zone is entirely written and the outer zone is entirely blank.
+When Close Function = 010b, the drive must first perform all ECC block format writes necessary to bring the disc to a state where exactly 2 zones exist: the inner zone is entirely written and the outer zone is entirely blank.
 A temporary lead-out is appended to assure that the disc will be readable in DVD read-only devices.
 The drive must record the formatting state in the FDCB.
 Finally, the lead-in is updated to mark the restart point for the format continuation.

-4.3 GET CONFIGURATION COMMAND
+4.3 GET CONFIGURATION Command